yuchenglim04/besselBreakfast/Electronics/lab.md

 And compare with what you are trying to measure:
 - frequencies beyond bandwidth are severely attenuated
-- x10 will make measured data more noisy than it really is
+- x10 will introduce more noise to your measurement
 - x1 might load the circuit